Placemaking Resource Center

-We recently had two major rain/hurricane storms.
+In the summer of 2021 we had two major rain/hurricane storms.
 Each day, between 7 and 8 inches fell in Brooklyn where we live, on July 21st from tropical storm Henri and September 2nd from Tropical Storm Ida.

 In the July storm our basement flooded from a sewer backup that did tremendous damage.
 It was a major tragedy.
-We have been collecting book, maps, artifacts from our over 40 years of travel around the world leading Project for Public Spaces and now the Placemaking Fund and its two programs: PlacemakingX and the Social Life Project.
+We have been collecting books, maps, artifacts from our over 40 years of travel around the world leading Project for Public Spaces and now the Placemaking Fund and its two programs: PlacemakingX and the Social Life Project.
 We have built out the basement to what we envision could become a center for global placemaking and a model for other Placemaking Centers around the world.

 We also were looking forward to looking back at where we had been and the many cities we had visited.
 Adding our mileage up from our travels gave me, Fred, over 7 million miles and Kathy around 5 million miles.
 Covid-19 kept us at home starting on a return trip on March 14, 2020 and given us the opportunity we had hoped for.
-We have spent the last year creating what could become the first Placemaking Center and putting together posts for the Social Life website.
+We have spent the last two years creating what could become the first Placemaking Center and putting together posts for the Social Life website.

 Takeaway: What happened with the flood was an immediate need to look at what we had accumulated from our being forced to examine our resources for our insurance claim.
-We quickly realized the enormous value we had accumulated in these book, maps, project reports along with community processes we had developed in the form of project reports and evaluations.
+We quickly realized the enormous value we had accumulated in these books, maps, project reports along with community processes we had developed in the form of project reports and evaluations.

 Model for Placemaking Centers.
 Since Placemaking has always been about Community-led efforts, the idea around housing/locating Placemaking Resource Centers in libraries, city halls, schools and universities (and even religious institutions) quickly became evident.